hapax/hapax.github.io/assets/reality.md

 human-operated scheme for turning the universe into a fractal of wonder, something which exhibits wonder in every object and at every length scale.
-There is nothing more wonderful to a geneticist than a bacterium; to an entomologist, than a puddle of stagnant water; a wildlife conservationist, whale poop; and a soft matter theorist, watching paint dry.
+There is nothing more wonderful to a geneticist than a bacterium; to an entomologist, than a puddle of stagnant water; to a wildlife conservationist, whale poop; and to a soft matter theorist, watching paint dry.
 You get the idea!
 But you don't need to take other people's word for it.